Zcash Mining Guide for Beginners

 Follow the driver installation instructions below, Nvidia or AMD, depending on the GPU card(s) you have:

-AMD GPUs: Go to amd.com, choose Support & Drivers.
-Enter your GPU information, and click Display Results.
-Click the Download button to get the latest driver version.
+AMD GPUs: Go to https://www.amd.com/en/support.
+Enter your GPU model, and click “Submit”.
+Navigate to your operating system and click the “Download” button to get the latest driver version.

 - RX 500 Series: Use the latest driver

 Proceed with the driver installation process and reboot when done.
 Follow these steps to verify your installations: